The New Oil

 On the final page readers will find a number of resources we recommend to help them continue learning more, as well as ways to contact the editor and find other work from The New Oil such as blogs, news feeds, and videos that we are working on.
 We are not claiming to be cybersecurity experts of any kind, but we have invested thousands of hours into these topics on this site.
 We spend much of our time reading books, articles, blog posts, and more from credible sources and experts.
 We spend a lot of time listening to interviews and podcasts, and reading the ongoing discussions in the communities we are a part of and trust to stay on top of everything, and we deeply investigate each claim before suggesting it to our audience.
 We are always willing to openly own up to our mistakes and correct information when we are informed of it, so if they are an expert and see any mistakes, please submit a correction.

-Finally, we have made this site in good faith.
-We will never recommend a product or service on this site that we do not have confidence in.
-We may not use each and every product or service ourselves, but everything listed here is something that, if a loved one told us they were using it, we would respond with “cool, that works.”
-If our response would be a hesistant groan suggesting the service is problematic, we don’t list it here.
-We do not have any vested financial interests in any of of the services, products, or companies we have listed, nor do we receive any sort of financial compensation for our reviews, listings, etc except where clearly disclosed and as explained next.
-We do use affiliate/referral links for some services which will offer us a small sum of financial compensation or other benefits (ex, increased storage on our own accounts) if readers sign up using the links provided.
+We do not have any vested financial interests in any of of the services, products, or companies we have listed (such as specific stock holdings, board seats, or investments), nor do we receive any sort of financial compensation for our reviews, listings, etc. We do use affiliate/referral links for some services which will offer us a small sum of financial compensation or other benefits (ex, increased storage on our own accounts) if readers sign up using the links provided.
 They can all be viewed here.
-Readers are always welcome to use the non-affiliate links which are provided and clearly marked next to the affiliate links if they are uncomfortable with affiliate links.
 We do not list products or services simply because they offer affiliate links, rather we sign up for affiliate links if they are offered on products or services that we believe in and have decided to list regardless.
 We also accept sponsors for certain content sometimes, and all such potential conflicts of interest are clearly disclosed.
 Readers can view our sponsorship guidelines here.

 The Team